Super Mario Kart: Legacy

-Super Mario Kart has been credited with inventing the "kart racing" subgenre of video gaming; after its release, several other developers attempted to duplicate its success.
+Super Mario Kart has been credited with inventing the "kart racing" subgenre of video games; after its release, several other developers attempted to duplicate its success.
 In 1994, less than two years after the release of Super Mario Kart, Sega released Sonic Drift; a kart racing game featuring characters from the Sonic the Hedgehog series.
 Also in 1994, Ubisoft released Street Racer, a kart racing game for the SNES and Mega Drive/Genesis which included a four player mode not present in Super Mario Kart.
 Apogee Software released Wacky Wheels for PC and Atari Corporation released Atari Karts for the Atari Jaguar in 1995.
 Future games that followed in the mould of Super Mario Kart include South Park Rally, Konami Krazy Racers, Diddy Kong Racing, Sonic & Sega All-Stars Racing and several racing games in the Crash Bandicoot series.
 Response to the karting games released since Super Mario Kart has been mixed, with GameSpot describing them as tending to be bad while 1UP.com notes that countless developers have tried to improve upon the Mario Kart formula without success.

 Super Mario Kart is credited as being the first non-platforming game to feature multiple playable characters from the Mario franchise.
 As well as several sequels Nintendo has released numerous other sporting and non-sporting Mario spin-offs since Super Mario Kart; a trend in part accredited to the commercial and critical success of the game.
 The Mario characters have appeared in many sports games including those relating to basketball, baseball, golf, tennis, and association football (soccer).
 Non-sporting franchises using the Mario characters have been created, including the Super Smash Bros. series of fighting games and the Mario Party series of board game-based party games.
 Mario series characters have made cameos in games from other series such as SSX on Tour and NBA Street V3, both published by EA Sports.
 The genre-spanning nature of the Mario series that was sparked off by the success of Super Mario Kart has been described as key to the success and longevity of the franchise; keeping people interested despite the infrequency of traditional Mario platforming games.
 Following this model the Mario series has gone on to become the best selling video game franchise of all time with 193 million units sold as of January 2007, almost 40 million units ahead of second-ranked franchise Pokémon, also by Nintendo.